chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 {{< warning >}}

-- Standalone Chef Automate or Chef Automate with embedded Chef Infra Server can migrate to Automate HA, with minimum version of Chef Automate: [2020xxxxxxxx](https://docs.chef.io/release_notes_automate/)
+- Standalone Chef Automate or Chef Automate with embedded Chef Infra Server can migrate to Automate HA, with the minimum version of Chef Automate: [2020xxxxxxxx](https://docs.chef.io/release_notes_automate/)

 {{< /warning >}}

 ## Migration with FileSystem Backup Locally

-Follow the below steps, when you are migrating to On-Premises or AWS HA deployment (but not for AWS with managed services).
+Follow the steps below when migrating to On-Premises or AWS HA deployment (but not for AWS with managed services).

 1. Create a Backup of Chef Automate Standalone using the following command: